-The helmet should be a must-have tool for the welders.
-That’s because safety is the first priority when you are working in a workshop.
-And no doubt, welding is a risky task that can cause unexpected injury at any time.
+Helmets are a must-have for welders.
+That’s because safety is of utmost priority when working in a jobsite.
+And no doubt, welding is a risky task that may cause unexpected injury at any time.

-I guess you realize the importance of a quality helmet.
+You might have realized the importance of a good quality helmet.
 That’s why you want to go with top brands like Miller and Lincoln.
-But Miller Digital Infinity vs Lincoln Viking 3350, which one should be kept on priority?
+But between Miller Digital Infinity vs Lincoln Viking 3350, which one should be kept a priority?

 Hopefully, our comparative discussion will let you reach your decision.